CanLEAD

 For details click on variable group to uncollapse

-Tasmax and tasmin are derived from bias-adjustment of tas (tasmin + tasmax)/2 and dtr (tasmax − tasmin).
+Minimum and maximum temperature are derived from bias-adjustment of the mean daily temperature (tasmin + tasmax)/2 and the daily temperature range (dtr = tasmax − tasmin).

 Data Access

-The files are accessible through the Government of Canada’s Open Data Portal.
+The CanLEADv1 dataset can be downloaded from the Government of Canada’s Open Data Portal.

 References